We Install Septic Tanks That Meet The New Regulations!

 Many planning documents will say that your septic tank installation is “subject to EA/SEPA approval” but don’t worry about this.
 It just means the Environmental Agency has to give a response before full planning permission is granted.

-Regulations for Installation
+Regulations for Septic Tank Installation

 All septic tank installations should be carried out by a professional to make sure all requirements and correct legislations are followed.
 To ensure this, you should contact the local authority building control and contact the environment agency.
-They will give all the advice and guidance needed when it comes to deciding where a treatment plant, discharge point or soakaway should be located.

 If you’re installing a new septic tank system on your property, you must have planning permission and approval from building regulations.